Flamboyant Megaupload founder unveils file-sharing sequel

 Mega will launch in January 2013, just before the internet entrepreneur is scheduled to face an extradition hearing to the United States where he and other Megaupload operators face charges of online piracy, fraud and money laundering.

-In a snub to U.S. prosecutors, the site will not utilize U.S.-based hosting companies as partners in order to avoid being shut down by U.S. authorities.
+In a snub to U.S. prosecutors, the site will not utilise U.S.-based hosting companies as partners in order to avoid being shut down by U.S. authorities.

 The U.S. government alleges that Megaupload, once one of the world's most popular websites, was directly responsible for illegally uploaded content on the site and that it netted $175 million from unlawful activities.